barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 - Bonus and penalty dice represent significant situational advantages or disadvantages.

-- Opposed rolls are for combat, magic, or if two [glo:pc]s are directly competing.
+- Opposed rolls are for combat, magic, or if two [glos:pc] are directly competing.
 Use sparingly elsewhere.

 - Before rolling anything, ask if a roll is *really* needed here.
 If